mediar-ai/screenpipe/README.md

 <details>
   <summary>Option I: Library</summary>

+⚠️ You need to build from source if you have an Intel mac

 1. Navigate to the folder where you want the data to be stored

 2. Install dependencies: